-13 PROVISIONS AND ASSURANCES
+9 PROVISIONS AND ASSURANCES

-13.1 COST OF APPLICATION PREPARATION
+9.1 COST OF APPLICATION PREPARATION

 All costs associated with the preparation and submissions of an Application for this RFA are the responsibility of Applicant(s).
-These costs shall not be chargeable to Coordinating Board by any successful or unsuccessful Applicant(s).
+These costs shall not be chargeable to Coordinating Board by any Applicant(s)

-13.2 APPLICATION DELIVERY AND LATE APPLICATIONS
+9.2 APPLICATION DELIVERY AND LATE APPLICATIONS

-13.2.1 Applications must be submitted by an authorized agent of the Applicant(s).

-13.2.2 Applications shall be considered to be "on time" if they are received on or before the established deadline date and time.
+- 9.2.1 Applications must be submitted by an authorized agent of the Applicant(s). - 9.2.2 Applications shall be considered to be "on time" if they are received on or before the established deadline date and time.
 Applicant(s) shall be solely responsible for ensuring that Application is received by Coordinating Board prior to the deadline outlined in this RFA.
 Coordinating Board shall not be responsible for failure of electrical or mechanical equipment, operator error, or inability of a delivery agent, if applicable, to deliver an Application prior to the deadline.
 Failure to respond in a timely manner to this request may result in Applicant losing the opportunity to receive a Grant.
-A late Application, regardless of circumstances, may not be evaluated or considered for award.

-13.3 CONFLICT OF INTEREST
+9.3 CONFLICT OF INTEREST